gyzcode/inference-tutorials-generic/car_detection_tutorial/step_4/Readme.md

 # Building and Running

-Now let us build and run the complete application and see how it runs all three analysis models.
+Now,  let us build and run the complete application and see how it runs all three analysis models.

 ## Build

-1. Open up an Xterm window or use an existing window to get to a command shell prompt.
+1. Open up a terminal or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 4: